 In the Lifetime of the Buddha

 A layman who was very devoted to the Buddha was traveling with a trade caravan.
-One night as he did walking meditation, some robbers surrounded the camp and waited for him to go to sleep, but he did not, so the robbers left empty-handed.
+One night as he did walking meditation, some thieves surrounded the camp and waited for him to go to sleep, but he did not, so the thieves left empty-handed.

-When he next saw the Buddha he recounted what had happened.
-The Buddha said, “In guarding himself a man guards others; in guarding others, he guards himself,” and then him told this story so the layman knew he himself had once done the same thing.
+When he next saw the Buddha the man recounted what had happened.
+The Buddha said, “In guarding himself a man guards others; in guarding others, he guards himself,” and then he told this story so the layman knew that he himself had once done the same thing.

 The caravan workers were earlier births of the Buddha’s disciples.